-AAMFT is the national professional organization for marriage and family therapists, equivalent to the American Psychological Association for psychologists, except that it is multidisciplinary in membership.
+AAMFT is the national professional organization for marriage and family therapists, equivalent to the American Psychological Association for psychologists.
 AAMFT puts on an excellent annual conference and provides its members with considerable information on the practice of marriage and family therapy as well as the research upon which it is based.
 AAMFT is also working to create parity for LMFTs with other mental health professionals on the national level, as well as to educate the public about the value of marriage and family therapy.
 The Journal of Marital and Family Therapy and its other publications are excellent; we encourage you to join this excellent organization for both professional benefits and for continuing knowledge about the practice of therapy.